-The work of this paper builds on an original submission to ITU-T Study Group 10 (now Study Group 17) on the topic of User Requirements Notation (URN) [23].
-The User Requirements Notation (URN) is intended to allow software engineers to specify, review for correctness, and possibly discover requirements for a proposed new system or for extensions to an existing system.
-UCM is being proposed for specifying functional requirements, and GRL for non-functional requirements.
+The work of this paper builds on an original submission to ITU-T Study Group 10 (now Study Group 17) on the topic of User Requirements Notation (URN) [14].
+The URN is intended to allow software engineers to specify, review for correctness, and possibly discover requirements for a proposed new system or for extensions to an existing system.
+UCM is being proposed for specifying functional requirements, and GRL for NFRs.
 The methodology introduced in this paper illustrates how the two modelling notations complement each other.

-Goal-oriented modelling has received considerable attention with requirements engineering [18].
-The KAOS approach is most concerned with the generation of alternative system designs from high-level goals defined in temporal logic [12].
-In [11], the process of inferring formal specifications of goals and requirements from scenario descriptions is studied.
+Goal-oriented modelling has received considerable attention with requirements engineering [2].
+The KAOS approach is most concerned with the generation of alternative system designs from high-level goals defined in temporal logic [1].
+In [18], the process of inferring formal specifications of goals and requirements from scenario descriptions is studied.
 While goal elaboration and scenario elaboration are treated as intertwined processes, the focus of the work is mainly on goal elicitation.
 Our emphasis is the other way around, i.e., how to use goal model (especially NFRs) to direct design based on scenarios as well as other notations.
-The fundamental point is that the goal-oriented modelling and its interaction with other modelling activity run through requirements to the entire design process.
+The fundamental point is that the goaloriented modelling and its interaction with other modelling activity run through requirements to the entire design process.

-In the CREWS project, Rolland et al. have proposed the coupling of goals and scenarios in requirements engineeing with CREWS-L'Ecritoire [15].
-In CREWS-L'Ecritoire, scenarios are used as a means to elicit requirements/goals of the system-to-be.
+In the CREWS project, Rolland et al. [19] have proposed the coupling of goals and scenarios in requirements engineering with CREWS-L'Ecritoire.
+In CREWS-L'Ecritoire, scenarios are used as a means to elicit requirements/goals of the system-tobe.
 Both goals and scenarios are represented as structured text.
-The coupling of goal and scenario could be considered as a "tight" coupling, as goals and scenarios are structured into <Goal, Scenario> pairs, which are called "requirement chunks".
+The coupling of goal and scenario could be considered as a "tight" coupling, as goals and scenarios are structured into <Goal, Scenario > pairs, which are called "requirement chunks".
 The focus is mainly on the elicitation of functional requirements and goals.
-In GRL, both functional and non-functional requirements are considered, with special attention being paid to non-functional requirements.
+In GRL, both functional and NFRs are considered, with special attention being paid to NFRs.
 The modelling process involves both requirements engineering activities and high-level architectural and process design.

-Also in the CREWS project, Haumer et al. have proposed to use real world scenes to elicit and validate requirements specifications [7].
+Also in the CREWS project, Haumer et al. [20] have proposed to use real world scenes to elicit and validate requirements specifications.
 Goals are used as central concepts of requirement description.
 Hierarchical goal structures are linked and annotated with positive and negative scenarios.
-Their approach typically starts from fairly low level functional goals rather than high-level goals like "increase profit by 10%".
+Their approach typically starts from fairly low-level functional goals rather than high-level goals like "increase profit by 10%".
 The kinds of scenarios they propose to capture are multi-media scenarios of current system usage.

-The Software Architecture Analysis Method (SAAM) [10] is a scenario-based method for evaluating architectures.
+The Software Architecture Analysis Method (SAAM) [21] is a scenario-based method for evaluating architectures.
 It provides a means to characterize how well a particular architectural design responds to the demands placed on it by a particular set of scenarios.
 Based on the notion of context-based evaluation of quality attributes, scenarios are used as a descriptive means of specifying and evaluating quality attributes.
 SAAM scenarios are use-oriented scenarios, which are designed specifically to evaluate certain quality attributes of architecture.
 The evaluations are done using simulations or tests on a finished design.
-In the GRL and UCM approach, scenarios are more design-oriented, being concerned with the refinement of system requirements.
+In the GRL and UCM approach, scenarios are more design oriented, being concerned with the refinement of system requirements.
 The quality of the architectures corresponding to these scenarios is judged based on expert knowledge as the design proceeds.

-7. Conclusions and Future Work
+7. Conclusions and future work